 Defined values

-<default_configured_nssai_length>: integer type; indicates the length in octets of the default configured NSSAI to be stored at the MT.
+<default_configured_nssai_length>: integer type; the determination of the value is up to Terminal Adaptor (TA) implementation.

-If the value is zero, no default configured NSSAI is stored at the MT.

 <default_configured_nssai>: string type in hexadecimal format.
 Dependent of the form, the string can be separated by dot(s), semicolon(s) and colon(s).
 This parameter indicates the list of S-NSSAIs included in the default configured NSSAI to be stored by the MT.
 The <default_configured_nssai> is coded as a list of <S-NSSAI>s separated by colons.
 Refer parameter <S-NSSAI> in subclause 10.1.1.
 This parameter shall not be subject to conventional character conversion as per +CSCS.